sbcarpin/PHP-Practice/README.md

 # PHP-Practice
- A repository on practicing with PHP and perhaps some projects with it.
+ A repository on practicing PHP through XAMPP.